Frequently Asked Counseling Questions

 - We understand that talking with a therapist is one of the bravest things you can do.
 Some of our therapists are more direct, while others will take a more passive approach.
 Be sure to ask the therapist who you’re most interested in about their approach, and if it sounds too direct or passive, ask for a referral to someone who will better match your needs.

-What training and experience does an Licensed Professional Counselor–Intern possess?
+What training and experience does an Licensed Professional Counselor–Associate possess?